Ted Williams

 Leigh Montville

-Still a gangly teenager when he stepped into a Boston Red Sox uniform in 1939, Williams' boisterous personality and penchant for towering home runs earned him adoring admirers (the fans) and venomous critics (the sportswriters).
-In 1941, the entire country followed Williams' stunning .406 season, a record that has not been touched in more than six decades.
+Still a gangly teenager when he stepped into a Boston Red Sox uniform in 1939, Williams’s boisterous personality and penchant for towering home runs earned him adoring admirers--the fans--and venomous critics--the sportswriters.
+In 1941, the entire country followed Williams's stunning .406 season, a record that has not been touched in over six decades.
 At the pinnacle of his prime, Williams left Boston to train and serve as a fighter pilot in World War II, missing three full years of baseball.
 He was back in 1946, dominating the sport alongside teammates Dominic DiMaggio, Johnny Pesky, and Bobby Doerr.
+But Williams left baseball again in 1952 to fight in Korea, where he flew thirty-nine combat missions—crash-landing his flaming, smoke-filled plane, in one famous episode.

-Ted Willams' personal life was equally colorful.
+Ted Willams's personal life was equally colorful.
 His attraction to women (and their attraction to him) was a constant.
-He was married and divorced three times, and he fathered two daughters and a son.
-He was one of corporate America's first modern spokesmen, and he remained, nearly into his 80s, a fiercely devoted fisherman.
+He was married and divorced three times and he fathered two daughters and a son.
+He was one of corporate America's first modern spokesmen, and he remained, nearly into his eighties, a fiercely devoted fisherman.
 With his son, John Henry Williams, he devoted his final years to the sports memorabilia business, even as illness overtook him.
-In death, controversy and public outcry followed Williams, the result of disagreements among his children over the decision to have his body preserved in a cryonics facility; a fate, many argue, Williams never wanted.
+And in death, controversy and public outcry followed Williams and the disagreements between his children over the decision to have his body preserved for future resuscitation in a cryonics facility--a fate, many argue, Williams never wanted.

 Bénéficiez automatiquement de 2 livres audio offerts.Bonne écoute !